AmitLevinson/replications/big5-replication/README.md

 ### Country-Level Big 5 Aggregates

-First, we’ll eliminate countries with not enough obsevations, having the cutoff be N = 1000:
+First, I will eliminate countries with not enough observations, having the cutoff be N = 1000:

 ``` r
 big5_filtered <- big5 %>%